 Investment earnings, if any, are tax-deferred until distributed to shareholders, at which time taxes may become due.
 Total return performance includes changes in share price and assumes reinvestment of dividends and capital gains, if any.
 Performance results reflect the effect of all fund expenses, but do not include any fees and expenses imposed under your variable annuity contract and/or variable life insurance policy or qualified pension or retirement plan.
 If performance results included the effect of these additional charges, they would be lower.

-The Russell 2000 Value Index, an unmanaged index, tracks the performance of those Russell 2000 Index companies with lower price-to-book ratios and lower forecasted growth values.
+The Russell 1000 Value Index, an unmanaged index, measures the performance of those stocks in the Russell 1000 Index with lower price-to-book ratios and lower forecasted growth values.